mishka28/NYU-Python/advance_python_class_3/Homework3/Markdown.md

 [Cleaned Dataset](./CleanedCPIdata.csv)

-## Initial graph to visualize change in CPI
+## Initial graph to visualize changes in CPI

 ![initial](./CPIgraphBefore.png)

-Obviosly e ca tell that some data is pretty bad, so I dropped those cantris that were scewing the graph.
+Obviously we can tell that some data is pretty bad, so I dropped those countris that were screwing the graph.
 I dropped below contries:

 ['Brazil','Colombia','Israel','New Zealand', 'Mexico', 'Indonesia', 'Australia', 'Canada']